The Regularised Inertial Dean-Kawasaki equation: discontinuous Galerkin approximation and modelling for low-density regime: discontinuous galerkin framework

-for all $(\phi_h, \vec \psi_h)\in V_{h,0}$, where $\vec \xi_{h,\ep}$ is a suitable truncation of $\vec \xi_\ep$ to be specified later.
-We define numerical fluxes by solving the wave equation attained by neglecting the dissipation and noise components of~\eqref{ridk} in one-dimensional cross-sections normal to $e\in \mathcal{E}_h$ (more precisely, following the method of Godunov~\cite{Toro1999-gg}).
-Following the derivation in \cref{app_wave}, we define
+We define numerical fluxes by solving the wave equation attained by neglecting the dissipation and noise components of~\eqref{ridk} in one-dimensional cross-sections normal to $e\in \mathcal{E}_h$. (following the method of Godunov~\cite{Toro1999-gg}, intuition in the one dimensional case is discussed in Remark \ref{intuition_fluxes} below).
+Specifically, we set